mirumee/ariadne-website/website/versioned_docs/version-0.4.0/enums.md

 ---

-Ariadne supports [enumeration types](https://graphql.org/learn/schema/#enumeration-types), which are represented as strings in Python logic:
+Ariadne supports GraphQL [enumeration types](https://graphql.org/learn/schema/#enumeration-types) which by default are represented as strings in Python logic:

 ```python
 from ariadne import QueryType